toorisrael/LEGO-Porsche-Controller/README.md

-debugoff         Disable debug mode joystick         Initialize joystick (usefull if joy disconnected or not connected on start) power x          Limits max drive power to value between 25% and 100% (for kids) help             Show all available commands
+debugoff         Disable debug mode joystick         Initialize joystick (usefull if joy disconnected or not connected on start) power x          Limits max drive power to value between 25% and 100% (for kids) angletobytes     Convert int angle to bytes representation used by gopos commands bytestoangle     Convert angle bytes to int angle help             Show all available commands
 ```